SingularityIndustries/Menu/README.md

     - Post-Exploitation Menu
     - Firewall Config (IPtables)

-  # PLEASE FEEL FREE TO LEAVE A COMMENT AND/OR PULL REQUEST
+  # PLEASE LEAVE A COMMENT/PULL REQUEST
   CURRENT PROGRESS OF CONVERTING IT INTO C++ == 20%

   SCRIPT INFO